joporsch04/Bachelor-thesis/README.md

 # Bachelor Thesis

 ## ⚠️Thesis in progress
-This Bachelor's thesis is still in progress, expected to be completed by July 2025.
+This Bachelor's thesis is still in progress, expected to be completed by September 2025.

 ## Author
 Johannes Porsch (Jo.Porsch@campus.lmu.de, joporsch04@gmail.com)